What is WMIC.exe, is it Malware & How to Fix its Errors

 What is WMIC.exe used for

-This command gives you a list of all the software hanging out on your system.
-With the wide range of stuff WMIC.exe can do, it’s a go-to for system management, figuring things out, and fixing issues.
+This command will give you a list of all the software installed on your system.
+With what WMIC.exe can do, it’s very often used to checking out things and fixing certain issues on Windows.

 Useful guide: How to Know Which Process is Using a File in Windows 11